Sishusinha/Lend_Borrow/README.md

 The Lending Platform DApp is built using the following technologies and frameworks:

 Solidity: The smart contract language used to define the core logic of the lending platform.

 Hardhat: A development framework for Ethereum that simplifies contract compilation, migration, and testing.

 React: A JavaScript library for building user interfaces.
 It provides the front-end of the DApp.

 Web3.js: A JavaScript library that allows interaction with the Ethereum blockchain from web applications.

 MetaMask: A browser extension wallet used for Ethereum wallet integration.

 npm: The package manager for JavaScript used to manage project dependencies.

+Design Choices:-
+Struct and map Data structures were used in order to store the Different componenets of loan at one place mapping it with the Lender or Borrower Address, Use of map gave the inhand access to any loanid Details making it handy.
+Use of modifiers helped in restricting who can call the function enhancing the security.